-Empower the Consortium to communicate consistent and realistic messages and dissemination, and maximise their reporting activities.
+We aim to empower the Consortium by providing consistent and realistic messages and talking points on key topics and issues.
+This will help increase Partner visibility and amplify the HBP's reputation.
+It will also give the Consortium responsibility for communications and dissemination, and maximise their reporting activities.
 Integration with SP activities will be established by creating a communications representative in each SP.
 This representative will talk about the SP's scientific developments, and will collaborate with the communications team regarding information and actions.
 This will ensure the SPs are well represented in both internal and external communications.
 It will also ensure that each SP's "client" base can be used for the benefit of the Project for external communications and outreach activities, and will reinforce Partner Institutions' roles in communicating directly with researchers.
 Scientists are responsible for promoting their work, always referencing the HBP, and for providing regular input for their research areas.
 Young scientists will be encouraged to contribute, e.g. by using social media.